ellysh/bash-programming-from-scratch/manuscript/BashScripting/tools.md

 ### Launching the Editor

-You can launch the source code editor through the graphical interface of the OS.
-In the case of Windows, do it via the Start menu or the icon on the desktop.
+There are several ways to run the source code editor.
+The first option is using the GUI of your OS.
+Launch the editor via the Start menu or the desktop icon.
+It is the same way you run any other program.

-There is another possibility.
-You can launch the editor from the command-line interface.
+The second option is using the command-line interface.
 This approach is more convenient in some cases.
-For example, when the Bash command returns a filename, you can quickly open it via command-line.
+Here is an example.
+You call the `find` utility for searching several files.
+You can pass the `find` output to the source code editor input and open all found files.
+It is possible because most modern editors support CLI.

-There are three ways to run the application in Bash:
+There are three ways to run an application in Bash:

-1. By absolute path.
+1. By the name of the executable.
-2. By relative path.
+2. By the absolute path.
-3. By executable file name.
+3. By the relative path.

-The last approach is the fastest and most commonly used.
-If you want to apply it, you should add the program's installation path to the `PATH` variable.
+The first approach is the most convenient.
+However, you need to add the installation path of the application to the `PATH` variable.
+Then Bash can find the program's executable when you call it.

 Let's consider how to run the Notepad++ editor by the executable name.
-The editor has the following installation path by default:
+The program has the following installation path by default:
 {line-numbers: false}
 ```
 C:\Program Files (86)\Notepad++
 ```

-I> You can clarify the installation path of the program in the properties of the desktop icon or the Start menu item.
+I> Clarify the installation path of your editor in the properties of its desktop icon or the Start menu item.

-In the MSYS2 environment, the same installation path looks like this:
+When you work in the MSYS2 environment, the Notepad++ installation path looks like this:
 {line-numbers: false}
 ```
 /c/Program Files (x86)/Notepad++
 ```

-First, let's run Notepad++ by this absolute path.
-If you try to do that, Bash prints the error message as Figure 3-1 shows.
+Try to run the editor using this absolute path.
+Figure 3-1 shows that it does not work.
+Bash reports about the syntax error in this case.

 {caption: "Figure 3-1.
 Result of launching Notepad++"}
 ![Notepad++ error](images/BashScripting/notepad-error.png)

 This command has several problems.
-We will consider them one by one.
-First, try to launch the following `cd` command:
+We will investigate them one by one.
+The `cd` Bash built-in can give you the first hint about what is going wrong.
+Call `cd` this way:
 {line-numbers: false, format: Bash}
 ```
 cd /c/Program Files